Georgia Dog Bite Attorneys

 If a legal violation was involved, it may not be necessary to prove that the owner knew about the dog's aggressive tendencies.
 Instead, you may only have to prove that the owner violated local ordinances which required him or her to keep control of the dog and that he or she failed to do just that as a result of the violation.

-At The Law Offices of Wayne Grant, P.C., our Georgia injury attorneys make it their top priority to meet the needs of all of our clients and provide them with personalized services.
+At Grant Law Office, our Georgia injury attorneys make it their top priority to meet the needs of all of our clients and provide them with personalized services.
 In other words, we let our clients take an active role in the development of their case rather than leaving them in the dark.
 Contact us at (404) 995-3955 today for assistance from a legal team that truly cares.